mgba-emu/gbatek/index.md

 selected when Bit2=0 (despite of the Bit2 settings, both IN1 and IN2 are using single ended more).
-On the NDS-Lite, IN1 connects to the mircrophone (as on original NDS), and the new IN2 input is simply wired to VDD3.3 (which is equal the the external VREF voltage, so IN2 is always FFFh).
+On the NDS-Lite, IN1 connects to the mircrophone (as on original NDS), and the new IN2 input is simply wired to VDD3.3 (which is equal to the external VREF voltage, so IN2 is always FFFh).